| Are you looking

 engine", we'd like to say that you should base your optimization

-decisions first and foremost on what's best for the visitors of
+decisions first and foremost on what's best for the visitors

-is about putting your site's best foot forward when it comes to
+engine optimization is about putting your site's best foot

-visibility in search engines.
+forward when it comes to visibility in search engines.

-An example may help our explanations, so we've created a fictitious
+An example may help our explanations, so we've created a

-out enough information about the site to illustrate the point being
+topic, we've fleshed out enough information about the site

-covered.
-Here's some background information about the site we'll
+information about the site we'll use:

 • Website/business name: "Brandon's Baseball Cards"